davebx/kc-align/README.md

 ### Compress Identical Sequences

 If the `--compress/-c` parameter is specified, Kc-Align will compress identical sequences into a single sequence.
 In the FASTA output, compressed sequences will have an ID of the form MultiSeq[incremental index]_[number of sequences that were compressed] (ex: MultiSeq3_321, third compression with 321 sequences having that same sequence) while the description field is a comma-separated list of every ID that was compressed into that single sequence.
+The reference sequence will not be compressed.

+### Parallelization

+If the `--parallel/-p` parameter is used in genome or mixed mode, the calculations for the homology search will be split between 3 cores (if possible), decreasing runtimes by up to 35%.